joshestein/arghus/README.md

 Backend is deployed and listening.

 You can call +15187223932 or +447450307731 _right now_ and talk to the AI
 (provided I still have credits ofc).
+To my fellow South Africans: I couldn't get a Twilio number RICAed in time; forgive me.

-Alternatively, clone the code and run `main.py` for an interactive version that runs locally, using your mic (as opposed to your phone).
+Alternatively, clone the code and run `main.py` for an interactive version that runs locally, using your computer mic (as opposed to your phone).

 You can install the mobile app using Expo.
 It shows real-time progress as a call progresses.

 ## Future improvements